Hurricane Lorena (2019): Jalisco

 Tropical storm watches were issued from Zihuatanejo in Guerrero to Cabo Corrientes in Jalisco on September 17 by the Mexican government, and were later upgraded to tropical storm warnings.
 Hurricane warnings were also issued for Manzanillo, Colima to Cabo Corrientes on September 19.
 During this time, Lorena was moving very close to the shorelines of the states of Colima and Jalisco, and at its first peak in strength.
 Red alerts, the highest level of danger alert, were issued statewide in Jalisco, and at least 240 people there were evacuated prior to the storm.
 Schools were shut down across most of the state due to the impending hurricane.
 Flooded streets, washed-out roads, landslides in 10 municipalities, and dozens of downed trees were reported.
 Power was knocked out in some areas.
 Floods up to 3 ft high affected the town of Chamela in Jalisco while Mexican Federal Highway 200 was blocked by collapsed trees and floods.
 3,700 hectares of basic crops such as maize, wheat, beans and other crops such as bananas, papayas, or mangoes were destroyed by Lorena in Jalisco and recovery from this loss was anticipated to take months.
 Communications were briefly cut off, while 201 homes on the coastline were destroyed.
-Damage in Jalisco was calculated at 17.7 million pesos (US$910,000).
+Road infrastructural damage in Jalisco was calculated at 17.7 million pesos (US$910,000).
+Total damage statewide was calculated at 745 million pesos (US$38.3 million).

 Colima

 Governor of Colima, José Ignacio Peralta, stated on September 20 that nearly 8 inches of rain fell over the course of 24 hours during Lorena, and more than 7,400 acres of crops such as bananas and papayas were damaged statewide.
 Further evaluation 3 days later showed seven months worth or 1,600 hectares of bananas, papayas, lemons, and cereal crops were destroyed by Lorena in Colima.
 Prices of bananas thus rose by over 3 pesos in the state.
 La Boquita Beach was one of the most hard-hit areas of Manzanillo, with roofs ripped from homes and debris from the wind-damaged structures scattered across the area.
 The cities Tecomán, Manzanillo, Villa de Álvarez, and Coquimatlán all had lost power due to Lorena according to the State Civil Protection Unit.
 Mexico's National Water Commission reported that in one area 283 mm of rain fell in Colima within a 24-hour period.
 Peralta later stated that three rescues of people were required but there was no apparent loss of life.
 Part of the Bridge of Tepalcates, a tourist destination in Manzanillo, collapsed during the hurricane, causing traffic to be shifted to a new road.
 An overflow of the Armería River entirely cut off parts of Coquimatlán from traffic, while several landslides in Minatitlán blocked a road.
 The Cuixmala River also broke its banks in the municipality of La Huerta and flooded agricultural land.
+Total damage statewide was calculated at 33.2 million pesos (US$1.7 million).